American Academy of Pediatrics: Electronic nicotine delivery systems

-Female genital cutting

-In April 2010, the academy revised its policy statement on female genital cutting, with one part of the new policy proving controversial.
-Although condemning female genital cutting overall, this statement suggested that current federal law banning the practice had the unintended consequence of driving families to perform the procedures in other countries, where these girls faced increased health risks.
-As a possible compromise, this policy statement suggested that physicians have the option to perform a ceremonial "nick" on girls as a last resort to prevent them from being sent overseas for full circumcision.
-This particular position proved controversial to advocates for a full ban on female genital cutting under any circumstances and concern from other medical groups that even a "nick" would be condoning this widely rejected procedure.
-One month later, the academy retracted this policy statement.

-Genetic testing in children

-The American Academy of Pediatrics AGCM posted guidelines in dealing with the ethical issues in pediatric genetic testing.

-Gun violence prevention
+Gun violence

 The American Academy of Pediatrics says that although firearms-related deaths in the US have dropped since the 1990s, guns were used in more than 80 percent of teen homicides in 2009 and were the most common suicide method among US teens.
 The AAP believes pediatricians should discuss guns and gun safety with parents before babies are born and at children's annual exams.
 It also advocates for, among other things, more background checks, an assault weapons ban, and more federal research on gun violence.

 Marijuana

 The AAP warns of possible marijuana damage to children and adolescents.
-In states that have already legalized marijuana, the Academy recommends that pediatricians and regulators treat it as they would with tobacco.
+In states that have already legalized marijuana, the Academy recommends that pediatricians and regulators treat it as they would tobacco.
 The Academy supports "decriminalization" of marijuana (reductions in the penalties for its use and possession) in combination with an increased commitment to substance-abuse treatment.
-The Academy also recommends changing marijuana from a DEA Schedule 1 to a DEA Schedule 2 to facilitate research into pharmaceutical uses.
+The Academy recommends changing marijuana from a DEA Schedule I to a DEA Schedule II to facilitate research into pharmaceutical uses.